English overseas possessions: Origins

+Ireland

 The first English overseas expansion occurred as early as 1169, when the Norman invasion of Ireland began to establish English possessions in Ireland, with thousands of English and Welsh settlers arriving in Ireland.
-As a result of this the Lordship of Ireland was claimed for centuries by the English monarch; however, English control mostly was resigned to an area of Ireland known as the pale, most of Ireland, large swaths of Munster, Ulster and Connaught remained free of English rule until the Tudor and Stuart period. it wasn't until the 16th century that the English began to colonize Ireland with protestant English settlers with the plantations of Ireland One such overseas colony was the colony of King's County, now Offaly, and Queen's County, now Laois, in 1556.
-A joint stock colony was planted in the late 1560s, at Kerrycurrihy near Cork city, on land leased from the Earl of Desmond.
-Grenville also seized lands for colonization at Tracton, to the west of Cork harbour in 1569.
-In the early 17th century the Plantation of Ulster began.
+Friedrich Engels observed that "Ireland may be regarded as the first English colony."
+The Lordship of Ireland was claimed for centuries by the English monarch; however, English control mostly was resigned to an area of Ireland known as The Pale, most of Ireland, large swaths of Munster, Ulster and Connaught remained independent of English rule until the Tudor and Stuart period.
+It was not until the 16th century that the Tudor monarchs of England began to "plant" Protestant settlers in Ireland as part of the plantations of Ireland.
+These plantations included King's County, now County Offaly, and Queen's County, now County Laois, in 1556.
+A joint-stock plantation was established in the late 1560s at Kerrycurrihy near Cork city, on land leased from the Earl of Desmond.
+In the early 17th century the Plantation of Ulster began, and thousands of Scottish and Northern English colonists were settled in the province of Ulster.
 English control of Ireland fluctuated for centuries until Ireland was incorporated into the United Kingdom of Great Britain and Ireland in 1801.